inf-ufrgs/jobe-web/README.md

    export GIT_TOKEN="your_github_pat"
    ```

-   See an example repository at [inf-ufrgs/inf01040-assignments](https://github.com/inf-ufrgs/inf01040-assignments).
+   See an example repository at [inf-ufrgs/inf01040-assignments](https://github.com/inf-ufrgs/inf01040-assignments) (private repo, ask for permission).

 4. **Run the application**:
    ```bash